maxiepax/vmw-logscrubber/README.md

 ## running

-When you have your log bundle available, there is no need to unzip/untar any content, the tool will "dig" through a unlimited amount of nested tgz files to scrub the data.
+When you have your log bundle available, there is no need to unzip/untar any content, the tool will "dig" through a unlimited amount of nested .tar/.tgz/.zip/.gzip files to scrub the data.

 Flags available are: <br/>
 -in "in-directory" # this is the directory of the logs you want to scrub.<br/>